 Hit and run accidents take many forms.
-In most hit and run accidents, the driver of a motor vehicle hits a pedestrian and continues driving in an attempt to avoid liability.
+In most hit and run accidents, the driver of a motor vehicle hits a pedestrian and continues driving in an attempt to avoid liability and confrontation from a personal injury lawyer.
 Other types of hit and run accidents occur when one automobile strikes another automobile and flees the scene without stopping to exchange information.
 Regardless of how they occur, hit and run accidents can leave their victims with debilitating and life-altering injuries.

 If a driver knowingly collides with or causes injury to any other vehicle, property or person, Massachusetts’s law requires that driver to provide the following information to the injured party before leaving the scene of the accident: